TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 ### Features? =

-Well its 967.60 mb size, Its debloated !
+Well its 1.5GB size, Its debloated !
 NO MORE GOOGLE, OR XIAOMI in it, at least not forced in our faces.
-Since its so small , it should be very good on the battery and because of this, performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
+Since its smaller, it should be very good on the battery and because of this, performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
+Its LOS + PHH-Treble combined, i mean its good.
 It comes rooted by default.
 You won't really hard-brick ur device, or have to return to MIUI ever again, you can always use these images, and try new ones, and easily flash them through fastbootd as we did before.

-### (Interesting to try in the future)
-This link has images with A64 Variants (arm32_binder64) https://drive.proton.me/urls/JF352AYSS4#YkXliW8T03Cp

-This " LeOS-VNDKLITE-A64-avS.img.xz " should work on our device for example (I haven't tried but it could be good to try, once i have the time i'll try it) avS means, a= Aonly, v = Vanilla , S = Has SuperUser, b = A/B , N = No ROOT
+What Works / doesn't work
+Hardware Info

+> Component             |   | Comment
+> -- | -- | --
+> Camera                    | √ |
+> Audio                     | √/× | (headphone jack doesn't work, but can be fixed with a simple code on termux)
+> Bluetooth                 | √ |
+> Display                   | √ | (brightness slider doesn't work / can also be fixed via termux)
+> WiFi / Hotspot            | √ |
+> GPS                       | √ |
+> SIM / Mobile Data / Voice | × | (RIL dead in GSI Phh of A11 and A12, only works in Eremitein's GSI's. )
+> VoLTE                     | ? | (Untested)
+> Fingerprint               | √ |
+> Offline Charging          | × |

+In this LiR Image, RIL/SIM works perfectly, you have internet and calls 100% BUT "RIL/SIM Card is dead in many A11 and A12 images,  so we have to search for images that have RIL/SIM working, or make it work ourselves"
+*gulp*

-IM NOT SURE YET IF WE SHOULD USE A or A/B , since our device is A-Only i suggest trying with A-Only first if it doesnt work , try with A/B
+IM NOT SURE YET IF WE SHOULD USE A or A/B , since our device is A-Only i suggest trying with A-Only first if it doesnt work or it's not available , try with A/B

 " Other Lists of Generic GSI's "